g00tch/BetKings/README.md

 ***

 ***Step 3***
-* Close out of the wallet and reopen Wallet
+* Close out of the wallet and reopen Wallet.
-*Click on the Masternodes tab "My masternodes"
+*Click on the Masternodes tab.
-* Click start all in the masternodes tab
+* Click start all in the masternodes tab.
 ***

 ***step 4***